July 10-12, 2019

-Welcome to the website for the second International Summer Institute on ‘Students as Partners in learning and teaching in higher education’ organised by the Paul R. MacPherson Institute for Leadership, Innovation, & Excellence in Teaching & Learning, McMaster University, Canada.
+Welcome to the website for the International Institute on ‘Students as Partners (SaP) in learning and teaching in higher education’ organised by the Paul R. MacPherson Institute for Leadership, Innovation, & Excellence in Teaching & Learning, McMaster University, Canada.

-This International Summer Institute has several key features which make it distinctive:
+This International SaP Institute has several key features which make it distinctive:

-- Faculty and staff are encouraged where possible to bring a student with them, or students to bring a member of faculty/staff with them, to participate in one or two consecutive two day interactive workshops or a 3.5 day writing retreat.
+- Faculty and staff are encouraged where possible to bring a student with them, or students to bring a member of faculty/staff with them, to participate in interactive workshops.

-- The Summer Institute will be facilitated by highly experienced faculty, staff and students from Australia, Canada, US, and UK.
+- The Institute will be facilitated by highly experienced faculty, staff and students.

-- The McMaster International Summer Institute will have students threaded throughout every aspect of the work – from the planning to the facilitating to the participating teams.
+- The International SaP Institute will have students threaded throughout every aspect of the work – from the planning to the facilitating to the participating teams.

 “Overall, I found the institute to be an eye-opening experience.
 As a student, it allowed me to learn from perspectives of those that I don’t often hear from (professors, educational developers, curriculum developers), and provided me with a growing sense of agency over my own education.”